desihub/prospect/README.md

 Digging into DESI spectra, looking for stuff

 This repo is a rewrite of https://github.com/desihub/inspector, which itself is very much a work in progress.
-This repo is intended to provide similar functionality as inspector, but do so without using ipywidgets so that it can be used as standalone code outside of jupyter notebooks.
+This repo is intended to provide similar functionality as inspector, but do so without using ipywidgets so that it can be used as standalone code outside of jupyter notebooks (while still also working within Jupyter notebooks).

 ![Prospect Screenshot](screenshot.png)